rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 ![todolist](./images/todolist.png)

-4. You can overwrite the default values in a chart from the command line, let's upgrade our deployment to show this.
+4. You can overwrite the default values in a chart from the command line.
+Let's upgrade our deployment to show this.
 We'll make a simple change to the values.
-By default we only have one replica of our app, let's use helm to set this to 5.
+By default, we only have one replica of our application, let's use helm to set this to 5.
 ```bash
 oc get pods -n ${TEAM_NAME}-ci-cd
 ```